eventql/eventql/doc/api/http/tables/add_field.md

 POST /api/v1/tables/add_field
 ================

-Add a new field with specified data type to an existing table. </br>
+Adds a new field with specified data type to an existing table. </br>
 For more information on the data types supported by EventQL, please refer to
 <a href="/documentation/tables/datatypes">Chapter 2.1.1 </a>